 What Is the Difference Between Proximate Cause and Actual Cause?

 Successful personal injury claims require establishing an injury’s actual and proximate cause.
 A party’s actions may represent the actual cause of an injury when it would not have occurred but for those actions.
-However, proximate cause — also called legal cause — requires a party’s actions to constitute the most direct, legally responsible cause of an outcome.
+However, proximate cause — also called legal cause — requires a party’s actions to constitute the most direct and legally responsible cause of an outcome, making it fair under the law to hold that party liable.

 So, proximate cause requires the existence of an actual cause.
 However, a party’s negligence must represent the actual and proximate cause of a person’s injuries for the party to bear liability for the person’s harm and loss.
 When a party’s conduct represents an actual cause of injury but not the proximate cause, that party may not bear liability for the injured person’s losses.